Japan, Russia agree to revive talks on island dispute

 Japan is the largest importer of liquefied natural gas (LNG) and sees Russia as a strategic partner as it looks to diversify and cut the costs of LNG imports, which shot up after a 2011 disaster at its Fukushima nuclear plant.

+Tokyo had hoped Moscow would present a proposal for Japan to help build a pipeline connecting East Siberian gas fields and an LNG gas hub on the Pacific coast, but Russia did not do so.

-(Additional reporting by Antoni Slodkowski in Tokyo and Steve Gutterman and Gabriela Baczynska in Moscow, Writing by Steve Gutterman and Timothy Heritage; editing by Mike Collett-White)
+(Additional reporting by Antoni Slodkowski in Tokyo, Writing by Steve Gutterman and Timothy Heritage)